 The Lullaby Project pairs pregnant women and new mothers with professional artists to write and sing personal lullabies for their babies, supporting maternal health, aiding child development, and strengthening the bond between parent and child.
 In New York City, the project reaches mothers in hospitals, homeless shelters, schools, and at Rikers Island Correctional Facility.
 Extending across the country and through several international pilot programs, the Lullaby Project enables partner organizations to support families in their own communities.

-In 2018, Decca Gold (Universal Music Group) releases an album of original lullabies written by Lullaby Project participants and performed by leading artists who include Lawrence Brownlee, Joyce DiDonato, Angélique Kidjo, Patti LuPone, Natalie Merchant, Gilberto Santa Rosa, and the Brentano String Quartet, among others.
+On April 20, 2018, Decca Gold (Universal Music Group) released an album of original lullabies written by Lullaby Project participants and performed by leading artists, including Fiona Apple, the Brentano String Quartet, Lawrence Brownlee, Rosanne Cash, Joyce DiDonato, Janice Freeman, Rhiannon Giddens, Angélique Kidjo, Patti LuPone, Natalie Merchant, Dianne Reeves, Gilberto Santa Rosa, Pretty Yende, and Catherine Zeta-Jones.
 The recording was produced by Glen Roven, Ira Yuspeh, and Mitch Yuspeh.